The replacement of paid-up whole life

 and fixed-income holdings.

-Variable Universal Life insurance policies, on the other
+Variable Universal Life insurance policies,

 hand, can include various sub-accounts and investments based upon the